arkaer/arkaer.github.io/README.md

 - It turns out that one of the skills I want to better develop is to actually produce more deployed software and deployed insights.
 Therefore enforcing a bias towards online production and deployment will be helpful for me here.
 - There are all sorts of pitfalls that I faced before.
 I don't think it is worth discussing them all, but it might be good to list a few pointers here.
 - One of the greatest challenges for me is to somehow make things practical, concrete, and well-scoped.
 It might be worth considering biases towards action, towards incompleteness, and towards artificial scoping constraints.
 (That comes with its own challenges and balacing goals as well).

+## Art 1

+ "Project selection is a subtle art - not a search for immediate excitement, but a careful cultivation of conditions where excitement can grow.
+The clarity comes from walking the path, not from seeing the destination."

+1. Trust the Process
+- Accept that finding excitement is possible, even when currently in a non-excited state
+- Stay patient; don't let past discouragements contaminate present possibilities

+2. Recognize the Vibration
+- True excitement is unmistakable - it's a clear state of being
+- There's a difference between "might be exciting if explored" and genuine present excitement
+- Pay close attention to catch these moments when they arise

+3. Double Down on Real Excitement
+- When you feel that unmistakable vibration, capture it
+- Don't let exciting possibilities slip away due to practicality concerns or past disappointments

+4. Navigate Loss of Excitement Wisely
+- If excitement fades, pause and reassess
+- Return to step 1 rather than forcing continuation
+- Exception: Known reliable "excitement triggers" (like your friend visit example) where the pattern is proven